Palisades Skating School

 Hockey: Age 5 and above.
 (Click for more details)

 Must have passed Snowplow 3 or Basic 1.
 The hockey curriculum is designed to teach the fundamentals of hockey skating.
 Proper skating techniques are the primary focus of the levels.
-All elements are taught without a stick or puck.
+All elements are taught without a stick or puck

 Participant will need hockey skates and an ice-approved certified hockey helmet.

-Intro to Hockey: Teaches proper stance, basic forward and backward skating, gliding on two feet, forwards swizzles, snowplow stops.
+Hockey 1 & 2: Teaches proper stance, basic forward and backward skating, gliding on two feet, forwards swizzles, snowplow stops.
 Backward stance, forward one foot glide, backward hustle and swizzles, glide turns, moving snowplow stops.

 Teaches jumps, spins and footwork.